Triballawyer07/OutPI/Plans.md

 -Use a Raspberry Pi Pico W and its UDP capabilities to see if the Pico can run a gauge cluster.

--If a Pico W can run a gauge cluster, develop a program that can could intercept the packets and send them over serial/usb for a regular pico.
+-If a Pico W can run a gauge cluster, develop a program that can intercept the packets and send them over serial/usb for a regular pico.

 -Give the programs a UI